SphereII/SphereII.Mods/README.md

 This pack contains a large variety of Scripts, PatchScripts, and Harmony scripts that adds to and enhances vanilla features.

 Key Features:
+[LIST]
-	- AnimationSDX: Provides animation hooks for custom entities
-	- Food Spoilage System: Allow food to expire at a global rate, or fine tune individual foods to spoil at different rates.
+[*]	- AnimationSDX: Provides animation hooks for custom entities [*]	- Food Spoilage System: Allow food to expire at a global rate, or fine tune individual foods to spoil at different rates.
-	- Enhanced Item Repair: Allow more complicated repair recipes
-	- Item Damage / Durability:  The amount of damage an item can do is reduced as durability goes down.
+[*]	- Enhanced Item Repair: Allow more complicated repair recipes [*]	- Item Damage / Durability:  The amount of damage an item can do is reduced as durability goes down.
 Repair often!
-	- Anti-Nerd Pole: Disables the ability to nerd pole, or jump-and-place a blocks/block
-	- Soft Hands: Your hands are soft!
+[*]	- Anti-Nerd Pole: Disables the ability to nerd pole, or jump-and-place a blocks/block [*]	- Soft Hands: Your hands are soft!
 Player takes damage when punching things with bare hands.
-	- One Block Crouch: Enhance your Agility character by allowing you to crawl through one block openings.
+[*]	- One Block Crouch: Enhance your Agility character by allowing you to crawl through one block openings.
-	- Transmogrifier: Allow random walk types and sizes for zombies to break up the monotony
-	- UMA Tweaks: Small tweaks to UMA system, drastically reducing the high resolution UMAs into something more manageable.
+[*]	- Transmogrifier: Allow random walk types and sizes for zombies to break up the monotony [*]	- UMA Tweaks: Small tweaks to UMA system, drastically reducing the high resolution UMAs into something more manageable.
-	- Head Shot Only: Take off their heads to truly kill them.
+[*]	- Head Shot Only: Take off their heads to truly kill them.
-	- Zero XP: Don't like getting experience?
+[*]	- Zero XP: Don't like getting experience?
 Turns off the ability to get a new kind of experience.
-	- Disable XP Pop up:  Disables the XP icon pop up
-	- No Exception Hijack: Prevents the console from popping down with Red error.
+[*]	- Disable XP Pop up:  Disables the XP icon pop up [*]	- No Exception Hijack: Prevents the console from popping down with Red error.
 Useful for when you are testing...
-	- Disable Trader Protection: Turn off the invulnerability of the trader compound.
+[*]	- Disable Trader Protection: Turn off the invulnerability of the trader compound.
-	- Quick Continue: Keep your Scroll Lock button on to automatically load up the last game you played.
+[*]	- Quick Continue: Keep your Scroll Lock button on to automatically load up the last game you played.
-	- Custom Buffs, AI Tasks, Items, Blocks, Entity classes, and XUiC components are already active.
+[*]	- Custom Buffs, AI Tasks, Items, Blocks, Entity classes, and XUiC components are already active.
 Make the right calls in your XML to enable the functionality.

-This is still a work in progress; Each feature is available, however may not be completely refined yet.
-Balancing and suggestions are welcomed.
+[/LIST]

 Features can be turned on and off by adding xpath set from another modlet and changing the included "ConfigFeatureBlock" in Config/blocks.xml